|

 governmental and private non-profit agencies on family, parent and child

-welfare issues.
-Mediates family/divorce, child abuse and neglect issues.
+child abuse, and neglect issues.

-GEORGE HANRATTY
+GEORGE HANRATTY B.A.,

-B.A., Economics & Business Administration,
+Economics & Business Administration, Bellarmine College, 1969.
+M.A.T.,

-Bellarmine College, 1969.
-M.A.T., Spalding College, 1972,.
-M.A., Education
+Spalding College, 1972,.
+M.A., Education Administration, Spalding College,

-Administration, Spalding College, 1974.
-7 years experience each in education
+1974.
+7 years experience each in education and in business ownership, and 28

-Pres. leading the Business Banking Team in the BB&T Louisville Metro
+years in banking.
+Former Sr. Vice Pres. leading the Business Banking Team in

-Region.
-Actively mediating civil/commercial cases, as well as
+civil/commercial cases, as

 divorce/family cases.